SimonSubokLee/ston-docs-son/admin/cacti.rst

    Fill in the device options.

--  ① Input the STON's name.
+1. Input the name used for STON.
--  ② Input the STON's IP.
+#.
+Input STON's IP address.
--  ③ Select ”STON”.
+#.
+Select "STON".
--  ④ Select “Public”.
+#.
+Select "Public".
--  ⑤ Input the default port 161.
+#.
+Input the default port of 161.

-Click the "Create" button and engage the deivce.
+Click the "Create" button to engage the device.

 .. figure:: img/cacti06.png
    :align: center